ansible-community/antsibull/docs/build-ansible.rst

     rm -rf built
     mkdir built

-    # We do not run antsibull-build single because the compatible collection version information
-    # is now set until final.
-    # If ansible-base needs a version update, change it in the .build file.
-    # If any collections have been granted an update exception, change the range manually in the
-    # .build file.

     # Create the ansible release
     # (This generates a single tarball for ansible with a dep on the ansible-base package)
     antsibull-build single 2.11.0b2 --feature-frozen --data-dir ansible-build-data/2.11 --sdist-dir built